What Year was Christ Born?

 See Bede on the Problem of 1 AD for more info.

-There are other calendars used such as the Roman indiction system (which operated on 15 year cycles), and Christian Arabs traced time from Alexander the Great.
-The Jews at one point, at least according to Bede, liked to use the 49 year Jubilee calendar system.
+Other calendars are used, such as the Roman indiction system (which operated on 15-year cycles), and Christian Arabs traced time from Alexander the Great.
+The Jews at one point, at least according to Bede, liked to use the 49-year Jubilee calendar system.

-One must not forget the AUC method too.
+One must remember the AUC method too.
 “Ad Urbe Condita”–from the founding of Rome.
-Annual times were calculated from the year that Rome was established.

 “Modern historians use it much more frequently than the Romans themselves did.”1 Many contemporary writers use 753 AUC as the birth date of Christ.
-But there are debates with this one too as to what year one should begin dating from.
+But there are debates with this one, too, about what year one should begin dating from.

 In 1AD, 2 Shebet falls on 14 Jan 1AD, 18 days after the 29 Dec 1BC eclipse and well before the 27 March 1AD Passover.
 Allows plenty of time for 25 day funeral march and other events.
 Valid year for Herod’s death.